What Are The Best Torque Wrenches?

-Having a reversible ratchet head allows you to use the wrench to loosen nuts and bolts as well as tighten them.
-Often torque wrenches will work to loosen bolts but will do so at the maximum torque value.
-This is because you can’t over loosen a bolt or nut.
-However, some torque wrenches also loosen at a specific torque, which is handy when working on more delicate fixings as you will not damage them.
+The reversible feature of the ratchet head allows you to both tighten and loosen nuts and bolts.
+Cheap torque wrenches work to loosen bolts at maximum torque, since you can’t over loosen a fixture.
+However more expensive torque wrenches also loosen at a specific torque, and this is handy when working on more delicate fixings as there is less chance of them being damaged.

-Square drive is the standard fitting for a torque wrench and the size of your drive will determine the size of nuts and bolts you can work it with.
-You can get adapters to attach to the square drive to allow them to work with different size nuts and bolts.
-The most common sizes for a square drive are 1/4inch 3/8inch 1/2 inch and 3/4inch.
-You will want to get the size that fits with the nuts and bolts you most commonly use.
+A square drive is the standard fitting for a torque wrench and the size of your drive will determine the size of fixings you can work it with.
+However you can purchase adaptors that attach to the square drive so they can work with different size nuts and bolts.
+The most common sizes for a square drive are 1/4″, 3/8″, 1/2″ and 3/4″.

 Torque range (Nm)